Zero Install

 0export creates self-installing bundles for distribution on CD, etc

 Normally, a program is run by passing its name (a URI) to the 0launch command.
-This downloads the appropriate feeds, choose a set of implementations (a version of the program, along with any libraries it needs) and downloads them too.
+This downloads the appropriate feeds, chooses a set of implementations (a version of the program, along with any libraries it needs) and downloads them too.

 However, it is sometimes useful to bundle a program and its libraries together on a CD (for example) so that it can be used on machines without a network connection, or where the network is very slow.
 It is also useful for archival purposes, in case the original web-sites supplying required libraries become unavailable.